 Business Process Reengineering (BPR) is the radical redesign of core processes to achieve dramatic improvements in productivity, cycle times, and quality.
 Unlike incremental methods, BPR starts with a blank slate when current processes are fundamentally broken or obsolete.

-This approach requires significant investment and organizational commitment but can yield transformational results when executed properly.
+This method requires significant investment and organizational commitment but can yield transformational results when executed properly.

 Automated process discovery and analysis